hibernate/hibernate-jenkins-pipeline-helpers/README.md

 because other strategies rely on reflection (GroovyObject.invoke(String, Map) or GroovyObject.getProperty(String)), which are not safe to execute in the Jenkins sandbox.
+- `java.util.Set` should be avoided, because at least some methods don't work correctly in Jenkins.
+In particular, `removeAll` has no effect whatsoever. `java.util.List` works fine.

 ### Troubleshooting